Nupur

 CUET English Exam Preparation Tips

 Common University Entrance Test (CUET) is a common platform for students aiming to secure admissions in central, state, and other CUET-participating universities across India.
 The exam evaluates a candidate's aptitude in different subjects, such as English.
-The CUET exam for the academic year 2025-2026 is expected to be conducted in May/June 2025, with the CUET UG Application to be released in February 2025.
-Students have around four months to begin their preparation.
+The CUET exam for the academic year 2025-2026 will be conducted between 8 May 2025 and 1 June 2025.
+The CUET registration process ended on 28 March 2025.
+Students have only one month now to prepare for the exam.
 Given the high competition, students must have a solid preparation strategy to achieve success.

 The CUET English paper is a critical part of the exam as it tests a student’s proficiency in reading comprehension, vocabulary, grammar, and verbal ability.
 Excelling in this section can significantly boost your overall CUET score.
 Students should focus on understanding the exam pattern, strengthening their basics, and practicing with CUET-specific material to perform well.

-As the CUET 2025 exam approaches, now is the perfect time to start preparing for the exam along with the Boards.
-CUET includes three sections - Language, CUET Domain Subjects, and General Aptitude; and English falls under Section - I (Language).
+As the CUET 2025 exam approaches, now is the perfect time to start preparing for the exam.
+CUET includes three sections - Language, CUET Domain Subjects, and General Aptitude Test.
 To attain a good CUET score and secure a seat in the desired CUET participating university/college, students need to understand the CUET exam structure and prepare a focused schedule accordingly.
-Check out the below space for a detailed roadmap on the preparation strategy for the CUET English Exam.
+Check out the space below for a detailed roadmap on the preparation strategy for the CUET English Exam.

 CUET English Exam Pattern 2025